-High-energy electrons predominantly lose energy in matter by bremsstrahlung, and high-energy photons by e^+e^- pair production.
-The characteristic amount of matter traversed for these related the appropriate scale length for describing high-energy electromagnetic cascades.
-X_0 has been calculated and tabulated by Y.S.
+High-energy electrons predominantly lose energy in matter by bremsstrahlung, and high-energy photons by $e^+e^-$ pair production.
+The characteristic amount of matter traversed for these related interactions is called the radiation length $X_0$ , usually measured in g cm-2.
+It is the mean distance over which a high-energy electron loses all but 1/e of its energy by bremsstrahlung.
+It is also the appropriate scale length for describing high-energy electromagnetic cascades. $X_0$ has been calculated and tabulated by Y.S.
 Tsai [42]: